calcut/dwt-optical/README.md

 Glasgow University Research Project - Optical Tongue

 ## Running the GUI

-- Complete the installation steps below
+- Complete the Driver Installation steps below
-- Run the `GUI_main.py` file
+- Download and run the latest GUI_main.exe file available on the [releases page](https://github.com/calcut/dwt-optical/releases)
-   - either from the command line
-   - or from within an IDE (e.g [VS Code](https://code.visualstudio.com/))
+   - Alternatively, the GUI_main.py file can be run from a python environment, see Python Installation below.

 ### Troubleshooting
    - Spectrometer not detected